Laravel Breeze with Inertia, React, Eslint, Prettier, Pint and Husky

 commit_message: Fix styling

 The script above will run Laravel Pint to format your PHP code and then it will run our format script to make sure all the frontend components are nicely styled.
-If there is an error the Action will fail and the pull request will not complete.
+If there is an error, the Action will fail and the pull request will not complete.

 Finishing up

 Thanks for following this very long and detailed tutorial.
 If you feel ready to jump straight to the code, we prepared a demo repo running here.
-Enjoy!

 Bring Your Ideas to Life 🚀